 The Scotland + Venice Tapestry has an unconventional shape, following the outline of Whittle’s design rather than traditional right angles.
 The tapestry’s design brims with symbolism – the hands potentially representative of those who lost their lives at sea; or as a form of protest; or even of care.
 The snake motif connects, historically, with fertility and the figure of Mami Wata (Mother Water), a water spirit venerated in Africa, and in the African diaspora in the Americas.

 The warps are blue and green; and the weft is beautifully textured with silken whaling rope, slubby linen and brightly dyed pearl cottons.
-The tapestry will be adorned with Venetian glass beads, small cowrie and conch shells and it is envisaged the warps will hang and pool on the floor below the artwork, with small glass buoys beside them - moored and staying afloat.
+The tapestry is adorned with Venetian glass beads, small cowrie and conch shells and the warps hang and pool on the floor below the artwork.
 These elements reference, in turn, water, trading, maritime history, migration and vernacular architecture from the Caribbean to West Africa, as well as rebellion against the imperial European countries that imposed it.

-The tapestry will be shown as part the exhibition Deep dive (pause) uncoiling memory at the Scottish National Gallery of Modern Art in 2023.
+The tapestry is currently on show as part the exhibition Alberta Whittle: create dangerously at the Scottish National Gallery of Modern Art.